Kapil-Patel-info/Spotify-Clone/README.md

 # Spotify-Clone
 # using html and css
-# responsibe
-#used
-webkit-slider for input range custom styling
+#webkit-slider for input range custom styling